3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 Left-Hand Path (Vāmācāra / Red Tantra):

-Beyond this division, influential schools offer deep philosophical insights:
+Beyond this split, influential schools give us deep philosophical ideas:

 Kashmir Shaivism (Trika Shaivism):